stephandoc/stephandoc.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my new, and still unfinished, personal homepage.
+Welcome to my relatively new personal homepage.
 I use it mainly to present my newest research, share slides of talks and maintain a list of links to all R and Stata programs that were used in my publications (see Replication Files).

 <!-- I am also planning to shared interesting research findings that I found while doing research but never quite made it to a full publication.
  -->
 Research Topics
 ======
 My research covers several areas within political sociology and sociology of education:
 - Potential effects of ethnic "diversity" on social cohesion
-- The role of family socialization for political attitudes
-- Opinion polarization
 - The role of educational aspirations in educational inequalities

 Methods Focus